 Research projects

-Currently, I work as a Research Software Engineer in the Climate Modeling Alliance (CliMA).
+Recently (2020-2023), I worked as a Research Software Engineer in the Climate Modeling Alliance (CliMA).
 CliMA is a coalition of scientists, engineers, and applied mathematicians from Caltech, MIT, and NASA’s Jet Propulsion Laboratory.
 The CliMA team is building a new Earth system model (ESM) that leverages recent advances in the computational and data sciences to learn directly from a wealth of Earth observations from space and the ground to produce accurate climate predictions with quantified uncertainties.

 Numerical solution of the shallow-water equations with a non-uniform mountain substrate